michelin/ns4kafka/README.md

 ### Stream Catalog

 For Confluent Cloud only, the Stream Catalog API is used to retrieve the list of topics with their tags and their description.
+Reminder that the config.cluster.id parameter must be set to use Confluent Cloud in [managed cluster properties](#managed-clusters).
 You can configure the page size of the response of the API using the following properties:

 ```yaml